 Citing the rapid expansion globally in climbing gyms already and a huge boost expected by climbing becoming an Olympic sport for the 2020 games, John Walbrecht, president of Clarus Corp., the parent of Black Diamond (BD), sees the appeal of climbing expanding by leaps and bounds in the years ahead.

 Speaking at the Stifel 2018 Cross Sector Insight Conference in Boston, Walbrecht said climbing gyms in the U.S. have grown from about 220 in 2014 to about 640 currently.
 He wasn’t certain how many climbing gyms would open this year but noted that Black Diamond is selling to 40 new climbing gyms this year and overall predicted “somewhat north of 20 percent annual growth” in gyms in the years ahead.

-Other signs of the demand for climbing gyms has been the arrival of climbing gym conferences over the last two years and Walltopia, the Sofia (Bulgaria)-based company that ranks as the world’s largest manufacturer of artificial climbing walls, stating that it’s sold out for the next seven years.
+Other signs of the demand for climbing gyms has been the arrival of climbing gym conferences over the last two years and Walltopia, the Sofia (Bulgaria)-based company that ranks as the world’s largest manufacturer of artificial climbing walls, stating that sales growth remains rampant and that production capacity is at 79 percent.

 Part of the appeal of climbing gyms is they’re highly social, according to Walbrecht.
 He noted that Match.com, the dating site, has cited climbing gyms as the “best environment for dating services.”